wjakob/nanobind/docs/benchmark.rst

 The difference to pybind11 is **significant**: a ~\ **3× improvement** for simple functions, and an **~10× improvement** when classes are being passed around.
-Complexities in pybind11 related to overload resolution, multiple inheritance, and holders are the main reasons for this difference.
+Complexities in pybind11 related to overload resolution, C++ multiple inheritance, and holders are the main reasons for this difference.
 Those features were either simplified or completely removed in nanobind.